mishtak00/centerfinder/README.md

 Additionally, the program expects a JSON file named 'params.json'.
 The 'params_cmassdr9.json' file has been given here as a template parameters file.
 This file is expected to contain select cosmological parameters as well as a crucial class variable for CenterFinder: grid_spacing.
 Grid spacing is the side length of each cubic cell in the big grids that represent histograms in real space in CenterFinder.
 The latter is suggested to be kept between 5 and 10 h-1Mpc during testing stages, selecting values under 5 only when more refined analysis is needed.
 CenterFinder's runtime is inversely proportional to the fifth power of this variable, i.e. O(N^5) where N is the number of grid cells on each dimensional axis.

-Note that the only cosmological parameters that the user is required to manually set in 'params.json' are Omega_M and Omega_K.
+**Note**: The only cosmological parameters that the user is required to manually set in 'params.json' are Omega_M and Omega_K.
 One can set Omega_Lambda as well, but if omitted, it will be automatically calculated as 1 - Omega_M - Omega_K.

 ## Run